This easy chicken stew is cooked in the slow cooker with potatoes, corn, onion soup mix, and tomato sauce. It's a simple combination of ingredients.

 Like most stews, this one is versatile.
 Add carrots or other chopped vegetables to the mixture, and use boneless chicken thighs instead of bone-in chicken.
 I prefer chicken thighs because there's no need to separate meat from bones, and no risk of bones in the stew.
 If you do use bone-in chicken, remove it from the slow cooker before it falls apart.
 Remove the meat from the bones, chop it, and return it to the slow cooker.

-- 3 to 4 chicken leg quarters, skin removed
+- 3 to 4 chicken legs (quartered, skin removed)

 - 1/3 cup water

 - 1 10 3/4 ounces can condensed cream of mushroom soup or cream of chicken